Neshoba County Fair: History

-One of the Fair's most well-known traditions (100 plus years) occurs during election season, when elected officials and candidates from across the state attend the fair to campaign.
-A number of candidates have made appearances at the fair, including Ronald Reagan and John Glenn.
-Reagan's states' rights speech there, which opened his 1980 presidential campaign, has become a famous example of alleged dog-whistle racism in American politics.
-Commentators noted that it was a deliberate reactionary choice to start the campaign there and make the speech as the county was the notable site of one of the most infamous acts of racist violence during the 1960s Freedom Summer.
+One of the Fair's most well-known traditions occurs during election season, when elected officials and candidates from across the state attend the fair to give speeches.
+A number of national candidates, including Ronald Reagan and John Glenn have made appearances at the fair.
+Reagan's states' rights speech there during his 1980 presidential campaign has become a famous example of alleged dog-whistle racism in American politics.
+Critics of Reagan have argued it was a deliberate reactionary choice to campaign there, as it was close to the site of one of the most infamous acts of racist violence during the Freedom Summer of 1964.

 Iris Kelso, a Neshoba County native and a journalist in New Orleans, often wrote about the fair in her columns and later in her television commentary.

-No fair was held in 1917–18, 1942–45 nor 2020.
+No fair was held in 1917–18, 1942–45, and 2020.